allebone/help.omni.af.mil/docs/PEX/Ops.md

 !!! caution "Caution"
      * Personnel Draft Certifications must be approved or disapproved before a person can be exported from one squadron to another or being moved from one squadron to another.
 Exporting or moving personnel are done in Setup, Personnel module.
 When Drafts is enabled, users will get a warning that the record can’t be moved and a log file will tell the user which records are holding up the export or move.
      * Personnel Draft Certifications impacts filters in other modules.
 If this is enabled, and a person has a draft certification, a filter requiring a particular certification will not return that person’s name, unless he had a previously approved certification.
 For example; you are filtering for a certification named “SOF with X status” and SmithJ had the certification as SOF with an X status.
 But now he’s assigned a draft that is SOF, E status.
-When filtering for SOF, X status, SmithJ’s name will return.
-If filtering for SOF E status, SmithJ’s name won’t return.
+When filtering for SOF, X status, Smith J’s name will return.
+If filtering for SOF E status, Smith J’s name won’t return.

 **Manually Calculate Display Effective Mission Ready Status**